fireatwillrva/Kwizeen/README.md

 #Kwizeen - Recipes Made EZ

 With Kwizeen, you can sift through tons of recipes, save your favorites and find a market near you.
-Technologies used: Edamam API, Google Maps API, js.pdf, AJAX, GitKraken, Google Firebase and Twitter Bootstrap.
+Technologies used: Edamam API, Google Maps API, js.pdf, AJAX, GitKraken, Google Firebase, Javascript, HTML, CSS and Twitter Bootstrap.

 Styling & Design: Will Fisher
 API's: Cecilia Medina